shaik1201/Data-Projects/Data Engineering - eCommerce/README.md

 This project implements a real-time e-commerce data processing pipeline using modern data engineering tools and technologies.
 It simulates e-commerce data, processes it through various stages, and stores it in a relational database, all containerized using Docker.

+📝 For a detailed walkthrough of this project, check out my blog post: [Learn Data Engineering: Building an E-commerce Analytics Pipeline with Kafka, Spark, and Docker](https://medium.com/@kikoshai97/learn-data-engineering-building-an-e-commerce-analytics-pipeline-with-kafka-spark-and-docker-02e7d945ae6c)

 ## Project Architecture

 The system architecture includes the following components: